grasmarcussanti129/ci-pipeline-automator/CONTRIBUTING.md

 2. Create a feature branch (`git checkout -b feature/YourFeatureName`).
 3. Make your changes and commit them (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeatureName`).
+5. Run tests to ensure everything works (`npm test`).
-5. Open a pull request.
+6. Open a pull request.

 ## Guidelines
 - Follow the coding conventions used throughout the project.